domants/Custom-Visual-Using-React/README.md

 [PowerBI-Visuals-AppSource](https://github.com/DataChant/PowerBI-Visuals-AppSource/tree/main)

-*This is a repository of Power BI custom visuals that are periodically exported from Microsoft AppSource to support the Power BI community*
+*Link is a repository of Power BI custom visuals that are periodically exported from Microsoft AppSource to support the Power BI community*

 ---